National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 • A Makah Recreation Pass must be purchased in Neah Bay prior to arriving at any trailheads on the Makah Indian Reservation.

-Ecosystem type: Coastal Forest and Ocean Beach
+Ecosystem type: Coastal Forest and ocean beach

 General elevation trend: Flat

-Unique features: wilderness coast, bald eagle viewing.
+Unique features: Wilderness coast, bald eagle viewing, tidepools

 Level of difficulty: Easy